 Two unique features are prominent in Argyle diamonds:

-- Due to the more complex arrangements of atoms in these diamonds, they are harder than other diamonds (and that is also what lends them their deep color).
+- Some believe that due to the more complex arrangements of atoms in these diamonds, they are harder than other diamonds (and that is also what lends them their deep color).
 Although, this fact cannot be sourced and therefore still remains questionable.

 - Some 70 percent of the Argyle diamonds turn fluorescent blue when put under ultra-violet light.